CurricularAnalytics/CurricularAnalytics.jl/docs/src/citing.md

 We encourage you to cite our work if you have used our libraries, tools or datasets.
 Starring the repository on GitHub is also appreciated.

-To cite the latest version of the CurricularAnalytics Julia toolbox use:
+To cite the latest version of the CurricularAnalytics Julia toolbox,

 ```tex
 @misc{CA:18,